orbitalquark/textadept/docs/api.md

 text and option flags, respectively.
 A filter determines which files to search in, with the default filter being `ui.find.find_in_files_filters[dir]` (if it exists) or `lfs.default_filter`.
-A filter consists of Lua patterns that match file and directory paths to include or exclude.
+A filter consists of glob patterns that match file and directory paths to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a '!'.
 If no inclusive patterns are given, any filename is initially considered.
-As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
+As a convenience, '/' also matches the Windows directory separator ('[/\\]' is not needed).
 If *filter* is `nil`, the filter from the `ui.find.find_in_files_filters` table for *dir* is used.
 If that filter does not exist, `lfs.default_filter` is used.

 Parameters: